deepuzz11/DataVista/README.md

-# DataSage
+# DataVista

-**DataSage** is an AI-enhanced business intelligence dashboard that automates data analysis, provides predictive insights, and generates personalized visualizations.
+**DataVista** is an AI-enhanced business intelligence dashboard that automates data analysis, provides predictive insights, and generates personalized visualizations.
 It is designed to help users uncover trends, detect anomalies, and make data-driven decisions effortlessly.

 ## Key Features